 Associate of Specialized Technology (A.S.T.) in Visual Communications programs are rare and typically only offered by private, for-profit technical schools.
 Participating students learn the techniques, concepts and technologies needed to design a wide range of commercial products, like brochures, posters, websites and packaging for businesses and publishers.
 Understanding how to utilize creative applications and software, graduates will be able to analyze and create solutions to visual communication challenges.
 In addition to general education classes and required visual communications courses, students may select electives based on their particular interests.
 Some degree programs require internships where students can gain hands-on experience.
 For admittance, applicants must have a high school diploma or equivalent.

 Associate of Specialized Technology (A.S.T.) in Visual Communications

 The curriculum of an A.S.T. program includes investigative studies in multimedia communications and presentation, graphic and advertising design concepts, typography, animation and illustration.
 Lab work allows students to develop their skills using traditional and state-of-the-art tools.
 Other common course topics are:

 Graduates of an A.S.T. program are qualified for entry-level graphic design positions in the magazine, newspaper and electronic communications industries and should be prepared for staff positions and freelance assignments in which they would design a variety of products for media and advertising organizations.
 Some typical job titles include:

 - Package designer

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed graphic designers is projected to show little of no chance from 2018 to 2028.
-As a result of the wide-use of the internet, the employment increase rate for computer systems graphic designers is expected to be 3% for the same decade.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed graphic designers is projected to grow 3%, slower than average, from 2018 to 2028.
+As a result of the wide-use of the internet, the employment increase rate for web developers is expected to be 13% for the same decade.

 Continuing Education Information